 - Areca Palm

 So, are you ready to breathe easier?
 Stop by Wallace’s and browse through our collection of air-cleaning houseplants.
 For maximum purifying power, NASA recommends two air-cleaning plants per every 100 square feet in your home.
+Plus, if you need kid-friendly and pet-safe houseplants for your home, we’ll have those too!
 Our horticulturalists can help you find the right options that will thrive in any room!